Our Mission

 Support Our Mission

-The Preserve Shady Rest Committee invites you to join us on this vital journey of remembrance and celebration.
-Together, we can continue to honor Shady Rest's legacy and ensure that its story—a narrative of triumph, unity, and historic achievement—remains a guiding light for years to come.
+Preserve Shady Rest invites you to join us on a vital journey of excellence and celebration.
+Together, we can continue to honor the legacy, culture, and soul of this historical landmark while as its story remains a guiding light for years to come.